 This cheesy scalloped potatoes recipe features thinly sliced potatoes layered and baked in cheese sauce with thyme and garlic, for the best potato side dish!
 The creamy potatoes are super tender, and the top is melty and crispy.
-Serve these easy scalloped potatoes for the holidays, or with everyday dinners.
+Serve these easy scalloped potatoes for the holidays, alongside my garlic herb roasted turkey leg, or with everyday dinners.
 All you need is a baking dish and 45 minutes!

 Looking for more classic holiday side dishes?
 Try these sour cream and chive mashed potatoes or this sweet potato casserole with pecans.